Skip to main content

 Workspace vs. app

-A normal user mainly interacts with workspaces: this is where calculations can be made.
-Developers and administrators however also interact with apps.
+A normal user mainly interacts with workspaces: this is where calculations can be performed.
+Inside the app store, the user can also find "apps", which are produced by developers.
 This section explains the difference between them.

 What makes this a bit difficult is that the term "app" is also used for fully functional applications on your phone.
 Within VIKTOR an app itself is not yet usable for an end-user as will be explained below (this is a workspace).